Armando Giralt: Biography

-Despite some encouraging first steps in the white club, it was possibly the fact of losing the 1903 Cup final that caused a convulsive situation within the entity that led to the departure of several of its founding members, including he, his older brothers, and Antonio Neyra, who left Madrid FC in October 1903 to refound Club Español de Madrid, a club founded in 1901, but who had collapsed in the summer.
+Despite some encouraging first steps in the white club, it was possibly the fact of losing the 1903 Cup final that caused a convulsive situation within the entity that led to the departure of several of its founding members, including him, his older brothers, and Antonio Neyra, who left Madrid FC in October 1903 to refound Club Español de Madrid, a club founded in 1901, but who had collapsed in the summer.
 It was common at the time for players to leave their respective teams to join or found others due to the still dispersed and confusing growth of football, in fact, some of the others departures marched to found the Moncloa Football Club, against whom Español de Madrid made its debut, which ended in a 1-0 win with a goal from Armando.
 Español de Madrid won the 1903–04 Campeonato Regional Centro, hence qualifying to the 1904 Copa del Rey, which ended in controversy as they were unable to participate in the final, meaning Athletic were declared winners again.

 After two years with Español de Madrid, he and José decided to return to Madrid FC in 1905, after realizing that it was the whites who were becoming the powerhouse in the country.
 He played an important role in the club's triumphant campaigns at the 1906 and 1907 Copa del Reys, featuring alongside his brother in both finals.

 In 1907, he and José headed back to Español de Madrid, and they again reached back-to-back Copa del Rey finals (1909 and 1910), but unlike in Madrid, they lost both finals, first to Club Ciclista and then to FC Barcelona.
 In 1910, the two Giralt brothers and Antonio Neyra joined RCD Espanyol, and Armando once again proved his quality by reaching his third cup final in a row, which also ended in a loss to Athletic Club.
 In the following season, he helped Espanyol beat FC Barcelona to win the 1911–12 Catalan Championship.
 He retired in 1912.